sisu-network/docs/docs/getting-started/what-is-sisu.md

 Sisu is a blockchain built for the future of decentralized apps.
 Sisu solves 2 of the hardest problems in blockchain: a decentralized cross chain communciation and a fast executable smart contract execution.

-With Sisu, you can mint your NFT or deploy your DeFi smart conrtact and then seamlessly your assets into other chains.
+With Sisu, you can mint your NFT or deploy your DeFi smart conrtact and then seamlessly transfer your assets into other chains.

 This video summarizes what is Sisu about.